manu-sj/hands-on-personalized-recommender/INSTALL_AND_USAGE.md

 ## Run Streamlit app

-To launch the Streamlit application that uses the feature store and fine-tuned models, run:
+To launch the Streamlit frontend application that uses the feature store and fine-tuned models, run:

 ```bash
 make start-ui
 ```

 ## Clean Hopsworks resources

+To clean all

 ```bash
 make clean-hopsworks-resources